 Price: $6.00/sq. ft and up

-- CUSHIONED ANTI-FATIGUE MAT: Use over concrete, hardwood, or other hard surfaces that require more support for your joints.
-Reduces strain on feet, knees, and back while working in your office, kitchen, or garage.
+- Cushioned Support – Reduce strain on your feet, knees, and back with these anti-fatigue mats.
+Use over concrete, hardwood, or other hard surfaces that require more support for your joints.
+Ideal for use in the office, kitchen, garage, or any room in the house.

 Most commonly seen in classrooms and playrooms, foam flooring manufacturers have started incorporating wood grain-looking tile options that, upon first glance, might look like a quick and easy flooring option.